Skip to main content

 2. Strengthening Functional Connectivity

 Conversely, areas of the brain responsible for reasoning, memory, and emotional regulation often show increased connectivity after targeted work.
-This isn't just about learning a school subject; it’s about building a more robust "internal hardware" for life.
+It's not an academic task being presented, but building a more robust "internal hardware" for life.

 The "Gamification" Trap: Why Badges Aren't Enough

-A major point of concern for both parents and teachers is the "Dopamine Trap" of modern educational apps.
-Many tools use points, badges, and "level-ups" to simulate engagement.
-But these experiences can actually erode intrinsic motivation.
+A major point of concern for both parents and teachers is the "Dopamine Trap" of many "educational" games and apps.
+Tools that use points, badges, and "level-ups" to simulate engagement.
+But these experiences may actually erode intrinsic motivation.

-In programs like Arrowsmith, the motivation is shifted to Cognitive Mastery.
+In programs like Arrowsmith, the motivation is built in as Mastery.
 A student doesn't move forward because they collected a digital coin; they move forward because they've achieved a higher level of accuracy and mental endurance.
 These masteries then shift to real life changes - when a child realizes they can suddenly follow a complex dinner conversation or solve a multi-step math problem, that internal sense of capability is more rewarding than any virtual trophy.

 Comparing the Digital Experience